 Every child has an inner well of positive emotion.
-Wells that are full, provide the ingredients for successful interactions and growth opportunities in our little ones.
+Wells that are full provide the ingredients for successful interactions and growth opportunities in our little ones.
 Confidence, acceptance, compassion, competitiveness, optimism all flow from this well.

-Constantly beating a kid over the head with what you see as shortcomings takes water from this well.
+Constantly beating a kid over the head with what you see as shortcomings take water from this well.
 Constantly taking digs in a joking manner equally add up and deplete the well.
 Kids naturally want to please us.
 Let them.
 How many times have you walked through the door after a long day and immediately start asking about the test they didn’t do well on, or the room that wasn’t cleaned?
 Ask them about their day, intently listen and find the positive that you can praise.
 The chores can wait, corrections can wait, life mentoring cannot.

 Help them maintain balance, help them bring water to the well when it ebbs.
-Teach them the power of positivity, after all we are raising the next generation.
+Teach them the power of positivity.
+After all, we are raising the next generation.
 Let’s make it a great one!